osoftware/spedn/docs/syntax.rst

 ==========

 A challenge is a set of conditions that have to be met to redeem a coin locked in a contract.
-Challenges specify arguments that will be expected to be provided in ``scriptSig`` when redeeming the coin.
+Challenges specify arguments that will be expected to be pushed in ``scriptSig`` when redeeming the coin.
 A contract must contain at least one challenge and a challenge must define at least one argument.
 Challenges must have unique names.

 A challenge introduces a lexical scope so two different challenges can define an argument with the same name.

 When redeeming a coin, a redeemer must choose one of the challenges and satisfy its conditions.
+On the assemby level its done by pushing challenge's number (indexed from 1) after arguments.
+If there is only one challenge, only arguments are pushed.

 You can perceive a challenge as a keyhole in a lock and arguments as keys.